RealOrangeOne/theorangeone.net/content/robotics/smallpiece/2017/day-3.md

 date: 2017-08-02
 ---

-One of my highlights of the whole week was on Wednesday, a cyber security talk from Dr Denis Nicole, a lecturer at the university.
+One of my highlights of the whole week was on Wednesday, a cyber-security talk from Dr Denis Nicole, a lecturer at the university.
 As soon as I saw this talk on the calendar, I knew I had to be there!
-The talk went into great detail on the NSAs PRISM project, and the various other communication-tapping schemes by other governments.
+The talk went into great detail on the NSA's PRISM project, and the various other communication-tapping schemes by other governments.

 This was the day the finishing touches were done to the arena in the cube.
 Now that the scaffolding was completely setup, we needed to setup lighting, screens, and the gopro we'd mount to the lighting rig.
-Setting up lighting is infact much harder than it seems, as the axis of movement are relative to the light rather than me.
+Setting up lighting is in fact much harder than it seems, as the axis of movement are relative to the light rather than me.

 ## GoPro